-Here is the list of Nobel Prize winner from India:
+Here is the list of Nobel Prize winners from India:

 Rabindranath Tagore (1913)

-He got the nobel prize for literature viz. for Gitanjali or Song Offerings, a collection of poems.
-Tagore was a poet, artist, author and a thinker.
+He got the Nobel prize for literature viz. for Gitanjali or Song Offerings, a collection of poems.
+Tagore was a poet, artist, author, and thinker.
 He was given the knighthood from Britain in honor of his work.